-- If you feel stressed or are experiencing a family crisis.
-Coping with illness can be stressful.
-Reach out to a social worker any time you need support or counseling.
+- If you feel overwhelmed or are experiencing a family crisis.
+Coping with an illness can be stressful.
+Reach out to a social worker any time you need additional support or counseling.

 - If you must leave your child in someone else’s care for a brief period.
 If you need to return home briefly, you will need to arrange for another family member or friend to take care of your child.
 Your social worker can help you plan this transition.

-- When custody or guardianship changes.
+- When your child's custody or guardianship changes.
 Talk to your social worker about how this may impact your child’s treatment and medical decision-making abilities.

 What is the role of a medical social worker at St. Jude?

-St. Jude social workers hold master’s degrees in social work and are certified/licensed to practice counseling by the Tennessee Board of Social Work.
-They have specific expertise to help you and your family cope with the emotional impact of living with illness.
+St. Jude social workers hold master’s degrees in social work and are licensed to practice counseling by the Tennessee Board of Social Work.
+They have specific expertise to help you, your child and your family cope with the emotional and social impact of living with illness and receiving treatment.
 Social workers also provide education in the community and in the hospital about the impact of illness on patients and families.

 To find out more about Social Work or to reach the social worker assigned to your child, call 901-595-3670.
 If you are inside the hospital, dial 3670.
 If you are outside the Memphis area, call toll-free 1-866-2STJUDE (1-866-278-5833), extension 3670.